GeyserMC/Geyser/README.md

 ## What is Geyser?
 Geyser is a proxy, bridging the gap between Minecraft: Bedrock Edition and Minecraft: Java Edition servers.
-The ultimate goal of this project is to allow Minecraft: Bedrock Edition users to join Minecraft: Java Edition servers as seamlessly as possible. **Please note, this project is still a work in progress and should not be used on production.
+This project's ultimate goal is to allow Minecraft: Bedrock Edition users to join Minecraft: Java Edition servers as seamlessly as possible. **Please note, this project is still a work in progress and should not be used on production.
 Expect bugs!**

-Special thanks to the DragonProxy project for being a trailblazer in protocol translation and for all the team members who have now joined us here!
+Special thanks to the DragonProxy project for being a trailblazer in protocol translation and for all the team members who have joined us here!

 ### Currently supporting Minecraft Bedrock v1.16.100 - v1.16.210 and Minecraft Java v1.16.4 - v1.16.5.